A Message to Garcia: Historical accuracy

 It was Maj.
 Arthur L. Wagner, head of the Military Information Division, who successfully petitioned Adj.
 Gen. Henry Clark Corbin for permission to send spies to Cuba and Puerto Rico to gather military information.
 Wagner selected 40-year-old 1st Lt.
-Andrew S. Rowan to join García, who led of the rebel forces in eastern Cuba.
+Andrew S. Rowan to join García, who led the rebel forces in eastern Cuba.
 On April 9, Rowan, posing as a civilian, boarded a steamer in New York bound for Kingston, Jamaica.
 With the help of the U.S. consul in Kingston, he connected with the Cuban Revolutionary Junta, some of whose members transported him by open boat during one of their trips to the southeastern coast of Cuba.
 They went ashore the morning of April 25.

 Following an eight-day horseback journey with rebels through the Sierra Maestra Mountains, Rowan met with García in the city of Bayamo on May 1.
 Rowan's assignment was to keep the War Department informed as to "the strength, efficiency, movements and general military situation".
 His orders were to stay in Cuba, to "accompany the Insurgent Forces, and to send back dispatches".
 Disregarding his orders, Rowan said he was there to learn what García needed to cooperate with the U.S. armed forces during a possible invasion.
 He added that he was eager to return to the U.S. García, seeing an opportunity, sent him back to the U.S. within hours of his arrival.
 Traveling with him were members of García's staff to confer with U.S. officials.
 After a five-day horseback journey to Manatí Bay on Cuba's north coast, they "drew a little cockle-shell of a boat from under a mangrove bush" and set sail for Florida.
 A passing sponging steamer carried them to Nassau, and from there they eventually sailed to Tampa, arriving on May 13.

 Rowan had no sooner landed in Cuba on April 25 than details of his secret mission were splashed across the pages of America's newspapers.
 It was learned that, while in Jamaica, Rowan had revealed this information to an Associated Press correspondent named Elmer Roberts.
 This was not what Adj.
 Gen. Corbin anticipated.
 Had the news reports not made Rowan a popular hero, however falsely, Corbin might have had him court-martialed.
 Instead he was deemed as popular as Buffalo Bill, lauded by Maj.
 Gen Nelson A. Miles, commanding general of the army, and temporarily promoted to lieutenant-colonel in the 6th Regiment Volunteer Infantry.